Body at home, mind at work

 Thinking about work at home is a habit

-The Atomic habit model looks like the below, with the generic device on how to remove the bad habit:
+The Atomic habit model looks like the below, with the generic advice on how to remove the bad habit:

 State Description Change